ZacharyGeurts/AMOURANTHRTX/README.md

 It probably just boils down to 1 + 1 - 1 = 1, but I wanted the whole card.
 There was a backstory and "the main" was a pirate ship if some logging is dubious.
 See my profile picture on X @ZacharyGeurts for the real Grand Champion.
+Grok does not build from a vacuum, and I even brought Alan Turing in for this one.

 Git build
 https://x.com/ZacharyGeurts/status/2011437836994847224